JGefroh/oneline/README.md

 ### Tells you jokes!
-OneLine uses the API provided by [icanhazdadjoke](https://icanhazdadjoke.com) to fetch you the very ~best~ worst dad-jokes and lame puns.
+OneLine will tell you the very ~best~ worst dad-jokes and lame puns.
 It's almost as if I were telling you the jokes myself!

 We currently support Dad jokes and Chuck Norris jokes.
 ```